aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Keep Configuration
-  This is enabled by default and it allows you to retain your existing configuration settings during the firmware upgrade process.
+  This is enabled by default and will allow you to retain your existing configuration settings during the firmware upgrade process.
+If you do not want any existing configuration settings to be retained, you can ``disable`` this setting.

 Dangerous Upgrade
   This setting allows you to disable the normal firmware compatibility safety checks that typically prevent you from loading the wrong firmware image on your node.
-The default setting is *OFF* which means that the safety checks remain active, and this setting should not be changed unless you have a specific reason to disable the firmware compatibility checks.
+The default setting is ``disabled`` which means that the safety checks remain active, and this setting should not be changed unless you have a specific reason to bypass the firmware compatibility checks.
 One example for using this setting would be if you mistakenly installed an incorrect firmware image and would like to correct that mistake by installing the correct firmware image.

 Firmware URL
   This is the source URL that is queried by the *Download Firmware* process in order to refresh the list of available firmware for your node.
+The default value is ``https://downloads.arednmesh.org`` which allows your Internet-connected node to retrieve firmware from the AREDN |trade| website.
+You can also set this firmware URL to a local network server which provides firmware images.

+When you are finished with your changes, click the ``Done`` button.

 Package Settings
 ----------------